SPONSOR A FAMILY - SPREAD SOME JOY!

 McKinney-Vento Homeless Program

-Homeless children and youth often have problems enrolling and participating in school.
-As a result, Congress passed the McKinney-Vento Homeless Assistance Act in 1987; Subtitle VII-B of the McKinney-Vento Homeless Assistance Act; reauthorized by Title X, Part C of ESEA.
+Homeless children and youth often have problems enrolling and participating in school as a result of their living situation.
+A federal act was put in place to ensure the educational rights and protections for children and youth experiencing homelessness.
+Congress passed the McKinney-Vento Homeless Assistance Act in 1987; Subtitle VII-B of the McKinney-Vento Homeless Assistance Act; reauthorized by Title X, Part C of ESSA.

 In compliance with federal law (McKinney–Vento Homeless Assistance Act of 1987 ‐Pub.
 L. 100‐77, July 22, 1987, 101 Stat.
-482, 42 U.S.C. § 11301 et seq.) it is the policy of the Detroit Public Schools to provide a free and appropriate education for all children as defined in the McKinney-Vento Homeless Assistance Act.
-Homeless children and youth must be given full opportunity to meet state and local academic achievement standards.
+482, 42 U.S.C. § 11301 et seq.), it is the policy of Detroit Public Schools Community District to provide free and appropriate education for all children.
+Homeless children and youth must be given full opportunity to meet state and local academic achievement standards without barriers.

-The Detroit Public Schools will ensure that homeless children and youth are free from discrimination, segregation, and harassment because of their homeless status.
+Detroit Public Schools Community District will ensure homeless children and youth are free from discrimination, segregation, and harassment because of their homeless status.